|Racial Traits||Race Point Cost|

 - Base Speed: Elvaans have a base speed of 30 feet.

 - Languages: Elvaans begin play speaking Common and Elvaan.
-Elvaans with high Intelligence scores can choose from the following: Celestial, Draconic, Galkan, Gnoll, Goblin, Lalafellan, and Orc.
+Elvaans with high Intelligence scores can choose from the following: Celestial, Draconic, Galkan, Goblin, Lalafellan, Mithran, and Orc.
 See the Linguistics skill page for more information about these languages.

 Defense Racial Traits